ClaudeAlves/labo_infra_HTTP_RES2019/README.md

 				- "traefik.frontend.rule=Host:reverse.res.ch; PathPrefixStrip:/api/animals/"
 				- "traefik.port=3000"e

-In this file each service is runnable in a container we can specify ports ans hostnames with the labels and each service needs an image to be runned.
+In this file, each service is ran in a container.
+We can specify ports and hostnames with the labels.
+Each service needs an image to be ran.
 To run a service use the command

     docker-compose up -d <serviceName>